balanced/balanced-docs/overview/processing.rst

 are "reserved" on the cardholder's credit card.

-If you issue a debit on an account, Balanced uses holds behinds the scenes but captures the funds immediately -- you will always see a hold returned on a debit.
-For example:
+If you issue a debit on an account, Balanced uses holds behinds the scenes but captures the funds immediately -- you will **always see an expanded hold resource returned on a debit representation**.

-.. dcode:: scenario account-create-debit
-    :section-include: response

 .. warning::
+  :header_class: alert alert-tab
-   :class: alert
+  :body_class: alert alert-gray

   For all intents and purposes, Balanced does not recommend holds and considers their usage as a very advanced feature as they cause much confusion and are cumbersome to manage.

   If your project requires holds and you need help, please reach out to us using our :ref:`support channels <overview.support>`.

 Creating a hold
 ~~~~~~~~~~~~~~~